sphennequin/apply-wp/wp-content/themes/easy/README.md

 # Easy Test
-This is the easiest test.
-Please take your time, it's just for evaluating your level in order to mentor you the more beneficial way during your internship :)

 ## Git (if you can)
 Before doing anything we need to have a copy of your answers.
 We use git to see how you can use it, name your commits, etc.